 I publish research papers relatively sparingly, with each publication often benefiting from experience with real production systems.
 Here's a summary of some of my research interests over the years:

 The killer microsecond: I've observed that while today's computing systems can efficiently handle events at the nanosecond level (through hardware mechanisms) and millisecond level (through operating systems mechanisms), they are dreadfully unequipped to handle microsecond level events.
 That orphaned microsecond time scale is however the most critical one for the distributed software systems that run inside a modern datacenter, suggesting that new hardware support for fast I/O is sorely needed.
-An article on this topic is currently under preparation.
+See Attack of the Killer Microseconds or this short video.

 Tail-tolerant systems: in "The Tail at Scale", we describe the challenge of building services that maintain acceptable response-times as the system grows in scale, and suggest that new principled techniques are needed to design scalable, low-latency systems.
 Analogous to fault-tolerance, tail-tolerant systems should remain responsive even when some of its subcomponents experience periods of unresponsiveness.
 See The Tail at Scale.